 Important FAA Waiver Information

-The FAA does control the airspace above our launch site and is expected to grant a waiver to fly up to 14,500′ AGL (feet above ground level) for NSL 2019.
-We will update when our Certificate of Authorization is approved by the FAA.
+The FAA does control the airspace above our launch site.
+We have been granted a waiver to fly up to 14,500′ AGL (feet above ground level) for NSL 2019.
+We can also offer call-in waivers to 19,000 AGL for this event.

 California Motor Restrictions